-Achieved 267% Daily Traffic Increase for a Law Firm’s Website in 6 months via Content Marketing
+Achieved 267% Daily Traffic Growth for Law Firm’s Website in 6 Months

 Backlinks are overrated!
 But more on that later.

 You can get a substantial amount of website traffic just through content marketing alone.

 When we started working with this law firm, we had one goal in mind – to get them more business.